NolanChan/liferay-portal/modules/private/post-upgrade-fix/README.markdown

 `com.liferay.post.upgrade.fix.LPS_66599.PostUpgradeFixOSGiCommands`
 - **Full gogo console command:** `postUpgradeFix:LPS_66599`

-Remember that, when you deliver this module to a customer, the following requirements are mandatory:
+Remember, when you deliver this module to a customer, the following requirements are mandatory:

-- Make a database and document library backup prior to execute the OSGI command.
+- Make a database and Document Library backup prior to executing the OSGi command.
 - Execute the command while the portal isn't receiving traffic.